Cornell-MAE-UG/spring-2025-portfolio-aloysemaille/_projects/SystemDynamics.md

 They are used for radio and television communications but can also now be used for messaging on our phones and other fun things.</p>

 <p>In the context of that project, I worked on the development of the state space models and block diagrams of the satellite pointing control system.
-I developed a simplified disturbance model of the satellite and participated in the performance parameter design, as well as in the MATLAB modelization of the system.</p>
+I developed a simplified disturbance model of the satellite and participated in the performance requirement parameters design, as well as in the MATLAB modelization of the system.</p>
 </div>